 Email: [email protected]

-The Park and Village Information Link (PAVIL) is a specialist service providing free information and legal assistance for residents and prospective residents of retirement villages and manufactured home parks in Queensland.
+The Queensland Retirement Village and Park Advice Service (formerly PAVIL) is a specialist service providing free information and legal assistance for residents and prospective residents of retirement villages and manufactured home parks in Queensland.
 Assistance is prioritised to focus on older people, including groups of residents.
-PAVIL provides substantial community legal education and law reform, and undertakes limited case work.
-For more information see PAVIL’s website here.
+QRVPAS provides substantial community legal education and law reform, and undertakes limited case work.
+For more information you can visit the QRVPAS website here.

 For 60 years Council on the Ageing (COTA) Queensland has worked with older people to ensure the futures of Queenslanders are filled with opportunity and possibility.

 Our programs support older Queenslanders to influence decision making and create positive social change.